SisyphusZheng/preact-www/content/zh/guide/v10/hooks.md

 ---
-title: 钩子
+title: Hooks
-description: 'Preact 中的钩子可让你组合行为和在不同组件中重用逻辑。'
+description: 'Hooks in Preact allow you to compose behaviours together and re-use that logic in different components.'
 ---

 # 钩子